ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/setup-wizard.markdown

-# Installation : Setup Wizard
+# Installation : Setup Wizard Walkthrough

 To make the setup process as smooth as possible, we introduced the "Setup Wizard", a step-by-step guide to help you configure your desired level of security and easily deploy a secured cluster.